abass-dev/abass-dev/README.md

 I'm Web, Mobile and Software developer passionate about the internet and programming for over 6 years. | Open-source lover | 6+ years of experience | Creator of [Nigatedev framework](https://github.com/nigatedev/nigatedev) and [todaydevs](https://todaydevs.com)

 - 🔭 I’m currently working on [Nigatedev](https://github.com/nigatedev/nigatedev) framework as lead developer.
-- 🌱 I’m currently doing a review on Python, React and React Native.
+- 🌱 I’m currently doing review on Python, React and React Native.
 - 👯 I’m looking to collaborate PHP and JavaScript project
 - 💬 Ask me about Web and Mobile App development.
 - 📫 How to reach me: abass@todaydevs.com